Simone Biles: Awards and recognition

 In February 2021, Biles criticized ESPN's SportsCenter for excluding women athletes in their "Greatest of All Time" picture.
 In September 2021, she appeared on the Time 100, an annual list of the 100 most influential people in the world, for "championing mental health".

-On July 7, 2022, Biles was presented with the Presidential Medal of Freedom, the nation's highest honor given to civilians, by President Joe Biden in a ceremony at the White House; she was among a group of 17 honorees that included Megan Rapinoe.
+On July 7, 2022, Biles was presented with the Presidential Medal of Freedom, the nation's highest honor given to civilians, by President Joe Biden in a ceremony at the White House.
+She was among a group of 17 honorees, which included Megan Rapinoe.
 She is the youngest person to receive this award.